schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Terrier

-A speedy nursing instructor hovers at a armory.
+A speedy nursing instructor hovers at an armory.

 ## Penguin